ballerina-platform/ballerina-distribution/examples/grpc-server-reflection/grpc_server_reflection.md

 Server reflection is a gRPC feature that allows dynamic clients, such as command-line tools for debugging, to discover the protocol used by a gRPC server at run time.

->**Info:** Setting up the service is the same as setting up the simple RPC service with additional configurations.
-You can refer to the [simple RPC service](/learn/by-example/grpc-service-simple/) to implement the service used below.

 After implementing the service, you can enable server reflection by providing the `reflectionEnabled` configuration to the `grpc:ListenerConfiguration`.

    ::: code grpc_server_reflection.bal :::

 Execute the command below to run the service.
+Setting up the service is the same as setting up the unary RPC service with additional configurations.
+You can refer to the [unary RPC service](/learn/by-example/grpc-service-unary/) to implement the service used below.

    ::: out grpc_server_reflection.out :::